Glasgow Credit Union Digitally Transforms the Member Experience and Supports Business Resilience

 As a central, business-critical software solution, Laserfiche has helped Glasgow Credit Union with existing scalability and project prioritization goals, as well as helped to respond to customer needs during the COVID-19 pandemic.
 Beyond member onboarding and loan applications, the organization is looking to implement Laserfiche in a similar capacity in mortgage applications and other business units.

 “I’m amazed at the simplicity of integrating Laserfiche with our existing processes and other pieces of business-critical technology,” said McFarlane.
-“Our vision is to the lender of choice within our marketplace in Glasgow – Laserfiche has helped us achieve that.”
+“Our vision is to be the lender of choice within our marketplace in Glasgow – Laserfiche has helped us achieve that.”

 *USD conversion subject to current exchange rate.